 Download and Install Jenkins

-To download and install Jenkins follow these steps:
+In order to download and install Jenkins, follow these steps:

-3. Bring in a key file from Jenkins-CI to enable installation from the package:
+- Bring in a key file from Jenkins-CI to enable installation from the package.

 After the installation phase, comes the configuration phase.

-2. As prompted, you should enter the password.
+- As prompted, you need to enter the password.

-3. The Jenkins installation script navigates you to the Customise Jenkins page.
-There, you should click Install suggested plugins.
+- The Jenkins installation script navigates you to the Customise Jenkins page.
+There, click on Install suggested plugins.

-4. After the installation, you need to enter Administrator Credentials, should click Save Credentials, and then, you need to click Start Using Jenkins.
+- After the installation, you need to enter Administrator Credentials, then click Save Credentials, and then click on Start Using Jenkins.

-5. On the left-hand, you should click Manage Jenkins, and then, should click Manage Plugins.
+- On the left-hand, click on Manage Jenkins, and then, click Manage Plugins.

-6. You should click on the Available tab, and then, should enter the Amazon Elastic Compute Cloud plugin at the top right.
+- Next, click on the Available tab, and then, enter the Amazon Elastic Compute Cloud plugin at the top right.

-7. You should choose the checkbox next to the Amazon Elastic Compute Cloud plugin, and then, should click Install without restart.
+- After this, choose the checkbox next to the Amazon Elastic Compute Cloud plugin, and then, click Install without restart.

-9. You should click on Manage Jenkins, and then, should configure the system.
+- Now, click on Manage Jenkins, and then, configure the system.

-11. Click Add a new cloud, and, should select Amazon Elastic Compute Cloud.
+- Click Add a new cloud, and select Amazon Elastic Compute Cloud.
 A collection of new fields appears.